9 Reasons Why "World of Warcraft" Will Stay Relevant

 2. New Chapters Aren’t Sucky

-When Battle for Azeroth was announced in November 2017, I lamented that it feels to be the case that Blizzard is running out of story to tell.
+When Battle for Azeroth was announced in November 2017, I lamented that it seems the case that Blizzard is running out of story to tell.
 After battling ancient evils and crossing timelines, and adventuring on other planets, why was “Blizz” reverting to its oldest storyline?

 3. Series Familiars Formally Join the Action